Noe-Epi2024/Noe-Epi2024/README.md

 Hello You 👋

-I'm Noe, a junior full-stack developer
+I'm Noe, a full-stack developer

 ## 💻 Skills